Training Course Protection & Going Digital

 Training courses are delivered very flexibly.
 Printed manuals are expensive, easily lost in the post and have a long lead time.
 Also, many courses are delivered under license, so instructors may have to carry large blocks of paper around.
 And in some cases, courses are given using the Internet to connect students to the instructor.

 ‘Going Digital’ with training courses is not technically difficult.
 Presentation slides can be converted to PDF so they are consistent when viewed, and presenters and course notes can also be moved to that format readily today.
 But a training course is not just a single document.
 It is a whole family of documents.
-And each document has different controls needed.
+And each document has different controls requirements.

 Here the Locklizard construct of the Publication is very valuable.
 A complete course of training documents can be assigned to a single publication, but at the same time the controls on each document can be different.
-This simplifies the course provider’s administration because they just allocate access to the publication (course) to their students or trainers, and Locklizard take care of the rest.
+This simplifies the course provider’s administration because they just allocate access to the publication (course) to their students or trainers, and Locklizard takes care of the rest.
 And you can allow users to print documents with or without watermarks, so course notes maybe do not need protecting with watermarks, but copies of slides probably do need watermarks because nobody wants to have their name all over pirated documents.

-The Safeguard implementation guide for Training Course Providers addresses how training course providers can use Locklizard controls to simplify the creation of training course materials, and makes suggestions about how to simplify your administration for delivering courses direct to end customers or to instructors.
+The Safeguard Implementation Guide For Training Course Providers addresses how training course providers can use Locklizard controls to simplify the creation of training course materials, and makes suggestions about how to simplify your administration for delivering courses direct to end customers or to instructors.